Polymorphism clones of homogeneous structures (Universal homogeneous polymorphisms and automatic homeomorphicity): Automatic homeomorphicity

 Each of the 5 steps carries substantial difficulties.
 In the following we are going to short-circuit this process, by proving automatic homeomorphicity of the polymorphism clone of a structure $\bU$ without showing first the automatic homeomorphicity of $\overline{\Aut(\bU)}$ and/or $\End(\bU)$.

-In particular, we devise two new strategies for showing automatic homeomorphicity for the polymorphism clone of a countable homogeneous structure $\bU$ with respect to a class $\class{K}$ of structures: \begin{enumeratewithhead}{First strategy} \item Show that every continuous isomorphism from the polymorphism clone of a member of $\class{K}$ to $\Pol(\bU)$ is a homeomorphism. \item Show that every isomorphism from the polymorphism clone of a member of $\class{K}$ to $\Pol(\bU)$ is continuous. \end{enumeratewithhead} \begin{enumeratewithhead}{Second strategy} \item Show that $\Aut(\bU)$ has automatic homeomorphicity with respect to $\class{K}$. \item Show that $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$. \item Show that every isomorphism from $\Pol(\bU)$ to the polymorphism clone of a member of $\class{K}$ is continuous. \item Show that every continuous isomorphism from $\Pol(\bU)$ the the polymorphism clone of another member of $\class{K}$ is a homeomorphism. \end{enumeratewithhead}
+In particular, we devise two new strategies for showing automatic homeomorphicity for the polymorphism clone of a countable homogeneous structure $\bU$ with respect to a class $\class{K}$ of structures: \begin{enumeratewithhead}{First strategy} \item Show that every isomorphism from the polymorphism clone of a member of $\class{K}$ to $\Pol(\bU)$ is continuous. \item Show that every continuous isomorphism from the polymorphism clone of a member of $\class{K}$ to $\Pol(\bU)$ is a homeomorphism. \end{enumeratewithhead} \begin{enumeratewithhead}{Second strategy} \item Show that $\Aut(\bU)$ has automatic homeomorphicity with respect to $\class{K}$. \item Show that $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$. \item Show that every isomorphism from $\Pol(\bU)$ to the polymorphism clone of a member of $\class{K}$ is continuous. \item Show that every continuous isomorphism from $\Pol(\bU)$ the the polymorphism clone of another member of $\class{K}$ is a homeomorphism. \end{enumeratewithhead}